Academic Calendar 2024-2025

 NOTE In addition to the prerequisites indicated, the School may require a grade of A- in any DRAM course relevant to the subject of study.

-Requirements: Prerequisite Level 4 or above and registration in a (DRAM Major or Medial Plan) and a (minimum GPA of 3.50 or higher in DRAM) and permission of the Department.
+Requirements: Prerequisite Level 4 or above and registration in a DRAM Major or Joint Honours Plan and a minimum GPA of 3.50 or higher in DRAM and permission of the Department.

 Offering Faculty: Faculty of Arts and Science